 Goji berries have a mild tangy taste that is slightly sweet and sour.
-They have a similar shape and chewy texture as raisins.
+The whole, dried berries have a similar shape and chewy texture as raisins.

-In traditional Chinese medicine, goji berries are eaten raw, brewed into a tea, added to Chinese soups, or made into liquid extracts.
+Other names for goji berries are Lycium barbarum, wolfberry, gou qi zi, and Fructus lycii.
+In traditional Chinese medicine, goji berries are eaten raw, brewed into tea, added to Chinese soups, or made into liquid extracts.